 Harvard University Graduate School of Design’s (GSD) commitment to design excellence and societal engagement extends around the globe and now across the pond with the gift of 22 Parkside—a house in southwest London designed by prominent British architect Richard Rogers.

 Rogers donated the house to our U.K. entity for the benefit of GSD and established a new fellowship program, the Richard Rogers Wimbledon House Research Program, which aims to investigate urban, architectural, and design elements—particularly of post-World War II Europe—that improve and transform the built environment.
-While the property currently undergoes repairs and renovations, it will be used in the future to accommodate fellows during their residency and host lectures, symposia, and related events.
+Following extensive repairs and renovations, the house and property are now used to accommodate fellows during their residency and host lectures, symposia, and related events.

 Although our U.K. entity maintains ownership and upkeep of the house and property, GSD maintains full responsibility for all programmatic activities.